Oekn5w/horizon-load-remover/README.md

 To create one for your workflow follow these instructions (and create a Pull Request here if you want):

 * Capture a lossless (png) screenshot of the default (FT, RFS) loading screen from your source in the resolution you want to apply the load remover later
-* Crop the `Loading` section from the screenshot (without the trailing dots), this crop will also give the area --- Default Paint is surprising good for that as it will
+* Crop the `Loading` section from the screenshot (without the trailing dots), this crop will also give the area --- Default Paint is surprisingly good for that as it will show the pixel-perfect cropping area that needs to be entered in the Scene Switcher setup
-* Open the crop in GIMP (or something else) and use the wand tool to select the surrounding and the inside of `O` s are and make that fully transparent
+* Open the crop in GIMP (or something else) and use the wand tool to select the surrounding and the inside of `O` s and make these fully transparent
 * Save the image as PNG with alpha layer

 ## Troubleshooting